biklbill/Badminton-Video-Game/README.md

 # Badminton-Video-Game
-A game I made in spare time with a friend for fun.
+A game called BAFA a friend and I made in spare time.
 Created using Unity.
 I was in charge of the programming, my friend was in charge of the arts and design,